CU-BioKEM/BioKEM_docs/README.md

 All of these will bring the cost of high performance computing per lab down drastically, while working within a consistent compute environment that should be easier for the community to troubleshoot than working in individual labs.

 ### SBGrid
 To manage all of the software necessary for processing EM data, we are using a software manager called [SBGrid](https://sbgrid.org).
-This service allows to maintain multiple versions of software, as well as easily install and update new software.
+This service allows us to maintain multiple versions of software, as well as easily install and update new software.
 General members of the EM community may use a basic set of software under the facility's license including:
   - crYOLO
   - CTFFind
   - cryoDRGN